 Behavior Changes Caused by Flea Bites

 Fleas can also cause your pet to behave differently -- your cat or dog might seem very skittish and jumpy in response to bites and discomfort.
-And, you might notice your pet avoiding certain previously comfortable spots in the house, which might be associated with fleas and bites.
+And, you might notice your pet avoiding certain previously comfortable spots in the house, which might be associated with fleas and mites.

 Fleas Make Pets their Home

 Unlike mosquitoes, fleas will persistently stick around, making a pet a host animal and feeding upon them for days or weeks if no treatment is used.
 The adult fleas will lay eggs on your pet, which generally roll onto the surrounding area.
 (If your cat likes a carpeted corner, or your dog has bedding, those are likely locations for flea eggs.)
-Once fleas progress through the life cycle to the adult phase, eating is imperative, and the newly adult flea will use your pet as a feeding ground.
+Once fleas progress through the life cycle to the adult phase, eating is imperative, and the new adult flea will use your pet as a feeding ground.
 Once fed, fleas will lay eggs, perpetuating the cycle.

 In addition to using your pet as a source of sustenance, and a place to lay eggs, fleas also excrete on your pets.
 You may see flea dirt -- the dark reddish-brown feces of fleas -- on your pet’s skin.
 You may also see this flea dirt on carpets or bedding.